640 South State StreetDover, Delaware 19901

 Memory and concentration problems

 High levels of lead may also cause seizures, coma, and death.
 The symptoms of lead poisoning may resemble other medical conditions or problems.
-Always consult your doctor for a diagnosis.
+Always talk with your healthcare provider for a diagnosis.

 A simple blood test can detect high levels of lead in the body.
 It is important for people, especially children under 2 years of age and/or people living in an older home to have the blood test.